U.S. charitable giving hit record in 2021 but inflation looms

 -

-Winnipeg police say a 16-year-old was taken to hospital after a shooting at the Red River Exhibition Monday night.
+Three teens have been charged in connection to a shooting at the Red River Exhibition that sent a 16-year-old to hospital Monday night.

 -

-Note: This story has been corrected to show that the report reflects giving from crowdfunding campaigns that go to nonprofit organizations but not those that go to individuals.
-In the fifth graf, it also corrects the amount of donations in 2017 to US$335 billion.